How to Manage Pests

 Pests of Homes, Structures, People, and Pets

-Although the red imported fire ant (Solenopsis invicta) is common in 12 southern states, it is new to California and has recently been found infesting numerous residential and commercial areas in Orange, Los Angeles, Riverside, San Bernardino, and to a lesser extent, San Diego counties.
-The spread of these ants has largely been a result of the movement of infested soil to uninfested areas.
+The red imported fire ant (Solenopsis invicta) infests most of 11 southern states and Puerto Rico and officially arrived in California in 1998, where it was found infesting numerous residential and commercial areas in Orange, Los Angeles, Riverside, San Bernardino, and to a lesser extent, San Diego counties.
+The initial spread of these ants resulted from the movement of infested soil and container plants to uninfested areas.
+The ant was also found in almond groves in the Central Valley, apparently brought in with honey bee hives from Texas.
+Once established, the ant spread rapidly by flight of the reproductives.

-Red imported fire ant workers are variable in size (1/16 to 1/5 inch long) and dark reddish brown.
-Unlike our native southern fire ant (Solenopsis xyloni) and harvester ant (Pogonomyrmex californicus), the red imported fire ant can quickly produce many nests and colonize a yard.
-Harvester ant workers are all the same size (1/5 inch long) and are red in color.
-Many people refer to these as “red ants.”
-The most common ant around homes in California is the Argentine ant, Linepithema humile, a small grayish black ant that is uniform in size (1/10 inch long) and is seen moving along in long trails.
-While there are several physical characteristics that distinguish red imported fire ants from other common ant species found in California, one way to recognize this pest is to observe its aggressive behavior when its nest or food source is disturbed or to experience its painful bite and sting.
+Red imported fire ant workers are variable in size (1/16 to 1/5 inch long) and are dark reddish brown.
+Our native southern fire ant (Solenopsis xyloni) is about the same size and color as the red imported fire ant.
+On the other hand, California harvester ant (Pogonomyrmex californicus) workers are all the same size (1/5 inch long) and are red in color (many people refer to these as red ants).
+The most common ant found around homes in southern California is the Argentine ant, Linepithema humile, a small grayish black ant that is uniform in size (1/10 inch long) and is seen moving along in long trails.

-Some fire ant colonies have only one queen per nest and are called “monogyne” colonies.
-Others can have many queens and are called “polygyne” colonies.
+Some fire ant colonies have only one queen per nest and are called monogyne colonies.
+Others can have many queens and are called polygyne colonies.
 The polygyne colony may be more difficult to control because all the queens must be killed to prevent the colony from surviving.
-Polygyne colonies frequently expand by “budding”; i.e., some of the queens and workers start a new mound nearby.
-This process accounts for much higher mound densities for polygyne colonies than for monogyne colonies, sometimes approaching 1,000 mounds per acre.
+Polygyne colonies frequently expand by budding; i.e., some of the queens and workers start a new mound nearby.
+This process accounts for much higher mound densities for polygyne colonies than for monogyne colonies, sometimes approaching 1,000 mounds per acre in pastures in the southeastern United States.

 Because fire ants can sting en masse, most people will want to keep them off their property.
 This contrasts with other common ant species, such as the Argentine ant, where the primary goal is to keep them out of homes.
 For management of household ants, see Pest Notes: Ants.